 I think most people assume I sit around all day in my jammies, drinking cocoa and watching Disney movies, mixed with weekly trips to my favorite Disney theme park, or maybe a Disney Cruise every month or two.
 The truth couldn’t be further from the assumption.
 You might as well assume your doctor or postman sits at home all day doing the same thing.

 I try to be at the office by about 7:00 AM each morning.
 I have a dedicated office in an office building, I do not work out of my home.
-It is worth every penny, I am just not effective working from home.
+It is worth every penny, I am just not effective when working from home.
 Most of our agents work from home, whatever works best for you will work.

 First thing, I check my email to see if there are any client emergencies that have cropped up overnight (there usually are), and sort through my email from clients and prioritize it.
 If it is an emergency, I get back to them immediately, within minutes of getting into the office.
 It usually takes a few hours to answer all the emails, call clients and call Disney to take care of any changes, reservations or whatever.
 Some days, this is a pretty quick process, some days, it may take me 5 – 7 hours just to get through my email.
 In a typical day, I hear from and help about 15 – 20 existing clients, and I may hear from 5 – 10 new/potential clients.

 As the owner, I am also in charge of all marketing for the company, which takes up a good chunk of time each day.
 We post several helpful articles on our website each week (I aim for three per week, I usually make it), and I am responsible for getting the articles written, proofread, images added and posted on the website.
 I try to get the posts done each day around noon my time, 2 PM Eastern.
 An average article takes about 30 minutes to prep if someone else writes it, it may take an additional hour to write if I write it.
-Once posted on the website, the information is then added to Facebook, Twitter and Google Plus.
+Once posted on the website, the information is then added to Facebook and Twitter.

 Each day I also add a few fun Disney images to our Facebook page that I have to create.
 I typically then repost those same images to our Instagram and Tumblr pages.
-This process usually takes a good 30 minutes to get the up for the day.
+This process usually takes a good 30 minutes to get them up for the day.

 Then, back to email and the phone to take care of clients’ messages I received during my time away.
-During this time, I also try to keep track of the social accounts, and respond to anyone who has reached out to us on any of our posts.
+During this time, I also try to keep track of the social accounts and respond to anyone who has reached out to us on any of our posts.

 I try to be home by 4:00 PM, which is about when my kids get home from school.
 I usually work for a few hours in the late evening from home replying to emails, putting out fires and planning for the next day.
 In a typical week, I work about 50 – 60 hours.
 I try not to work on Saturday, other than addressing urgent problems, and I try to ignore work if all possible on Sunday.